 St. Brigid icon by Katherin Burleson

-February 1 is the feast day of St. Brigid.
+February 1 is the feast day of St. Brigid of Kildare.
 Brigid is one of my favorite saints.
-I think the main reason is because we can’t separate history from legend when it comes to her story.
+The primary reason she is one of my favorites is because we can’t separate history from legend when it comes to her story.
 She’s part woman, part saint, and part goddess.
-Throw in a few miracles and Brigid going back and forth through time to be Mary’s midwife and the foster-mother of Christ, himself, and you just have one good story (and I love a good story).
+Throw in a few miracles and Brigid time traveling to be Mary’s midwife and the foster-mother of Christ, himself, and you just have one good story (and I love a good story).

 I should like a great lake of finest ale